noi-techpark/git-workshop/README.md

 ```sh
 Hi $user!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

+The same works for Gitlab and other git platforms.

 # First commit
 Lets create a new commit and see how git the basic commands of git work.